The Hub Project

 - Spring 2020 - Report to Council

-Join the City for a public engagement session, led by the Crazy Dames, a consulting trio who specialize in urban planning and cultural engagement in cities and public spaces, to learn about the Hub Project and share your input on public art in downtown Kingston.
+Two in-person engagement sessions were held at The Spire.
+These workshops, led by the Crazy Dames, a consulting trio who specialize in urban planning and cultural engagement in cities and public spaces, gave residents the opportunity to learn more about the Hub Project and share their input on public art at Princess and Division.